Keto Sesame Ginger Asian Meatballs

 Stovetop instructions

 Heat a couple tablespoons of avocado oil in a skillet over medium-high heat.
 Add meatballs in a single layer in the skillet.
 Space about 1 inch apart making sure not to overcrowd the skillet because you want the meatballs to brown on the outside, not steam.
 Work in batches.
-Cook meatballs on all sides until browned on the outside and cooked through in the interior.
+Cook meatballs on all sides until browned on the outside and cooked through on the inside.

 Freezer instructions